RaspberryPiFoundation/weather-station/README.md

 ## Instructions to deploy

 1. Start with a fresh install of Raspbian.
 Boot up as per usual and expand the filesystem to fill the SD card.
-1. Un-blacklist the Pi i2c modules.
+1. Un-blacklist the I²C module.

   `sudo nano /etc/modprobe.d/raspi-blacklist.conf`